Woman dies in Mississippi storm during 911 call

 ——

-Reeves reported from Birmingham, Ala.
+Reeves reported from Birmingham, Alabama.
 Rebecca Santana in New Orleans contributed to this report.